About Game Day Recycling

 The graph below shows the weight of materials diverted from the landfill during each of Georgia Tech's home football games and tailgates since the Game Day Recycling program began in 2008.
 To date, the program has diverted 115.5 tons of material from the landfill.

 Game Day Recycling Challenge

-During the 2014 football season, Georgia Tech will be competing against other colleges and universities across the country in the Game Day Recycling Challenge.
+During the 2014 football season, Georgia Tech is competing against other colleges and universities across the country in the Game Day Recycling Challenge.
 There are five categories: